Margaret Atwood

 BirthdayNov 18, 1939

-Atwood's works encompass a variety of themes including gender and identity, religion and myth, the power of language, climate change, and "power politics".
+Atwood's works encompass a variety of themes including gender and identity, religion and myth, the power of language, climate change, genetic engineering, and power politics.
 Many of her poems are inspired by myths and fairy tales which interested her from a very early age.

 Atwood is a founder of the Griffin Poetry Prize and the Writers' Trust of Canada.
 She is also a Senior Fellow of Massey College, Toronto.
 She is the inventor of the LongPen device and associated technologies that facilitate remote robotic writing of documents.